 The CPDP has the power to impose express restrictions vis-à-vis the transfer of such special categories of data on serious public interest grounds.
 The CPDP must, however, consult with the European Commission and other competent authorities concerned, where the appropriate safeguards or BCRs relevant to the intended transfer were previously approved by the European Commission or under Article 63 of the GDPR.

 In the absence of an adequacy decision or of appropriate safeguards, a transfer of special categories of data taking place on the basis of the conditions under Article 49 of the GDPR requires an impact assessment and prior consultation with the CPDP.
-The impact assessment must include The assessment shall contain at least:
+The impact assessment must include:

 - a systematic description of the envisaged processing operations and the purposes of the processing, including, where applicable, the legitimate interest pursued by the controller;